o3project/odenos/doc/DISTRIBUTED_ODENOS.md

 #zookeeper.embed
 ```

-Please uncomment the variables, manager.disabled,
+Please uncomment the variables, manager.disabled, rest.host,
-pubsub.server.host and zookeeper.host, and set IP-address of host1
+pubsub.server.host and zookeeper.host, and set IP-address of
-to pubsub.server.host and zookeeper.host.
+host2 or host1 to rest.host, pubsub.server.host and zookeeper.host,
+respectively.
 And comment out the variables zookeeper.embed.

 ##Run odenos processes!